itaysk/agentfile/docs/reference/reference.md

 `--acp` flag allows integrating the agent with an [Agent Client Protocol](https://agentclientprotocol.com)-compatible client.
 This allows you to use your agents with your IDE, Terminal or agent management UI.
 Configuration varies based on client - where client asks for a command to run, supply the `af run` command that runs your agents, and add the `--acp` flag.

-the ACP client supplies a workspace for each session.
+The ACP client supplies a workspace for each session.
 The request's absolute `cwd` is mounted at `/agent/workspace`. `--workspace` and `--ws` are not supported with `--acp`.

-the ACP client supplies the user input.
-Prompt `spec.prompt` and `--prompt` is ignored in ACP mode.
+The ACP client supplies the user input. `spec.prompt` is ignored in ACP mode, and `--prompt` is rejected.

 The ACP bridge accepts text and resource-link prompts and supports streamed messages, thoughts, tool calls, cancellation, and close.
 It does not advertise other ACP features.